dfinity/sdk/docs/concepts/pull-dependencies.md

 Yes.

-`deps/` files enable the dependent canister to build and get IDE suppport.
+`deps/` files enable the dependent canister to build and get IDE support.

-If the required wasm files are also available in the shared cache, all application and dependencies can be deployed and tested integrately.
+If the required wasm files are also available in the shared cache, all application and dependencies can be deployed and tested integrally.

 Considering a canister developer team: